Statistical Tests

 • The results of the test

-• A conclusion about the test (whether the hypothesis is incorrect, or if the test is inconclusive).
+• A conclusion about the test (whether the tested hypothesis is incorrect, or if the test is inconclusive).

-Pairwise student t-test
+Pairwise Student/Welch t-test

 ../_images/pairwise-t.png